Timothy Garton Ash (centre) and some members of the Free Speech Debate team.

 Timothy Garton Ash is Isaiah Berlin professorial fellow at St Antony’s College, Oxford.
 He is the author of nine books of “history of the present”, including most recently Facts Are Subversive, and writes a weekly column in the Guardian which is widely syndicated in Europe, Asia and the Americas.
 He is currently working on a book about global free speech, which will draw on the work of this project.

-Judith Bruhn, online editor
+Judith Bruhn, associate editor

 Sebastian Huempfer, associate editor